uzairlol/CSV_Data_Streamer/README.md

 ZeroMQ Publisher-Subscriber for CSV Data
 ========================================

-This repository contains a Python implementation of a ZeroMQ publisher-subscriber pattern for streaming data from a CSV file over a network.
+This repository contains a Python implementation of a ZeroMQ publisher-subscriber pattern for streaming data from a CSV file over a local network.

 Features
 --------

 -   Publishes data from a CSV file using ZeroMQ.
 -   Allows subscribers to connect and receive data in real-time.
--   Configurable to work over local networks and the internet.
+-   Configurable to work over local networks.

 Requirements
 ------------